gardener/gardener/docs/concepts/resource-manager.md

 #### Modes

-The `gardener-resource-manager` can manage a resource in different modes.
-The supported modes are:
+The `gardener-resource-manager` can manage a resource in the following supported modes:
 - `Ignore`
     - The corresponding resource is removed from the `ManagedResource` status (`.status.resources`).
 No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
     - The primary use case is a migration of a resource from one `ManagedResource` to another one.